sarckk/sarckk.github.io/content/post/transformers.md

 # Inference
 Now, let's talk about how the Transformer works at inference time for machine translation.
 Transformers are **auto-regressive** models, meaning that it predicts the next token from all the previous tokens.
 At inference time, the only data available to us is the sentence(s) in the source language.
 From this, how do we generate the translated text using our trained model?

-This is achieved by starting with the `<BOS>` token, to mark the beginning of the translated sentence.
+This is achieved by starting with the `<bos>` token, to mark the beginning of the translated sentence.
 Then, follow these steps:

 1. First, embed the entire source sequence, pass this through the encoders and obtain the final output, which is a latent representation of the source sentence that the trained model has learned.
-2. Embed the `<BOS>` token, pass this through the decoders -- which will use the output from the encoders in cross-attention -- and after linear+softmax layers we get a probability distribution (over the vocabulary of the target language) for what the next token should be.
+2. Embed the `<bos>` token, pass this through the decoders -- which will use the output from the encoders in cross-attention -- and after linear+softmax layers we get a probability distribution (over the vocabulary of the target language) for what the next token should be.
-3. We can greedily choose the token with the highest probability, and append this token to `<BOS>`, getting us a longer target sequence.
+3. We can greedily choose the token with the highest probability, and append this token to `<bos>`, getting us a longer target sequence.

-All we have to do now is to simply repeat steps **2** and **3** until the **last predicted token is `<EOS>`, marking the end of sentence**.
+All we have to do now is to simply repeat steps **2** and **3** until the **last predicted token is `<eos>`, marking the end of sentence**.
 Viola!
 We just translated from one language to another.

 Note that we still have to use the padding and the look-ahead masks just like we did for training, and in step 2 we would have to use a different look-ahead mask with each iteration since the target sequence length changes.
 However, more advanced implementations of Transformer can allow [only the last predicted token to be passed in on each iteration](https://datascience.stackexchange.com/questions/80826/transformer-masking-during-training-or-inference), in which case the look-ahead mask doesn't have to be passed in, since there is no "future" to consider.